Deploy your Astro Site to Netlify

 astro.config.mjsproject configuration file.

-To render your project using Netlify’s experimental Edge Functions instead, change the
+You can also deploy your project using Netlify’s Edge Functions by adding

 How to deploySection titled How to deploy